sbocaccio/rss-backend/README.md

 *Advertised: Some modules may be required to install manually since pipreqs sometimes not finds everyone required.*

+## Initialize the database
+**To initialize the database run in the same directory:

+    python3 ./manage.py migrate

 # Useful commands
 ## How to open the server: